Updated: September 28, 2021; Original post: June 7, 2018

 The value of quality representation by an experienced Texas criminal defense attorney cannot be underestimated.

-With a skilled assault lawyer’s help, you may be able to get your charges reduced or dropped.
-A good assault lawyer will examine the witness statements and determine if they make sense compared to what happened at the scene.
+With a skilled aggravated assault lawyer’s help, you may be able to get your charges reduced or dismissed.
+A good aggravated assault lawyer will examine the witness statements and determine if they make sense compared to what happened at the scene.

 As you can see from the examples above, there can be times when there is very little evidence to establish an arrest for aggravated assault deadly weapon.
 Because this charge is categorized as a felony under Texas law, it must be presented to a grand jury.
 You need to be aggressive EARLY in your criminal defense to make certain that favorable and exculpatory evidence is presented to the grand jury so that a NO BILL can be returned on your case.